October 22, 2021 update

 - Warehouse operations

 The department operates primarily from the Whitehorse Operations Building at 187 Range Road.

 Monitor your pipesResidents are advised that noisy water pipes or sinking ground could be indications of a service break.
 Any concerns should be reported to 668-8350.

-Frost protection devices should now be turned on.
+Danger of frost has passed.
+Effective immediately, all frost protection devices should now be turned off.
 These could include authorized free flowing bleeders, thermostatically controlled bleeders, circulating pumps, electrical impedance heat trace, and aqua flows.

 Homeowners with aqua-flow devices are asked not to disconnect or use the device as a bleeder.
 Disconnection will result in plugging of the filters.